zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-lifetime.md

 In addition, the `itemLifetime` child lifetime manager that was automatically created by the `mapInto()` function was sent to the mapping function as a parameter, instead of sending the `container` into the button constructor.

 In the case of `map()` and `mapInto()`, the item lifetime manager will be disposed when the associated object is removed from the source array.
-In the previous example, this means the button `ViewModel` will be disposed at the correct time, but the now disposed button `ViewModel` will still be in the Section.
-The button has not been removed from the section's `children()` array.
+In the previous example, this means the button `ViewModel` will be disposed at the correct time, but it will still be in the section because the button has not been removed from the section's `children()` array.

 Fortunately, callbacks can be registered with the lifetime manager to use when it is disposed by using the `registerForDispose` command, as in the following example.